wp-plugins/basic-google-maps-placemarks/readme.txt

 == Upgrade Notice ==

+= 1.4 =
+BGMP 1.4 adds the ability to set a stacking order for placemarks that overlap, and fixes several minor bugs.

 = 1.3.2 =
 BGMP 1.3.2 sorts the markers in the [bgmp-list] shortcode alphabetically, and prevents the information window scrollbar bug in more cases.